 Save the Children UK

-Using the Design Sprint, how could we support parents to build their children’s language and communication skills?
+Using our Design Thinking model, how could we support parents to build their children’s language and communication skills?

 The Innovation Team at Save the Children UK partnered with Children’s Places in Scotland to boost early language development for children growing up in deprived areas.
 Through Children’s Places work with nurseries, they highlighted a consistent challenge around promoting positive interaction between parents and their young children outside the nursery environment.
 In particular, the nurseries were interested in promoting positive verbal interaction between parents and children on their way home from nursery.

 “How might we use the nursery pickup areas to get parents and children to interact more on their way home?”